akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The relentless scrape of sand on stone as the scullions scrubbed the floors, the shout of the cook, the clatter of iron pots—it was all too much.
 She needed air.
 She needed a walk.

-She slipped out the side door, past the woodpile, and took the path toward the village.
+She slipped out the side door, past the woodpile, and took the path towards the village.
 The blacksmith had asked her for a salve for his burnt arm; Beatrice had promised to bring it.
 A small errand, a reason for some silence without feeling guilty or lazy.

 The laneway was unusually quiet since most villagers were already helping gladly up at the hall.
 The autumn sun was pale, the shadows long.
 She delivered the salve, exchanged a few pleasant words, and turned back towards the hall.